suhankins/detta.dev/src/pages/blog/daily-raid.md

 released: true
 ---

+# Update from June 26th 2025

+On June 26th 2025, MUG team released Bounty Blitz, adding official Daily Bounties to the game.
+Unlike my implementation, effects each day are completely random.

+Now the mod is obsolete since game has this feature already!
+Good to know that developers actually started making Daily Bounties by straight up copying my implementation, though they did have to change it a lot after they decided on using completely random effects rather than existing cards.

+# Original post from October 8th 2024

 I love RAID: World War II.
 While it's objectively a dead game, I thought it was pretty fun, and it was even more fun digging into story of its creation and into the source code to see all the [neat things that weren't in the game](https://tcrf.net/RAID:_World_War_II).

 The issue is, after getting every achievement and maxed out every weapon, the only thing I could unlock were outfits, and they were very expensive.
 Average job that lasted around 15 minutes paid 2 gold bars at best, and limited and rare Outlaw Raids paid ~50.
 One set of pants is 150 gold bars.
 That's rough.